-4.2.1.1 BORROW MATERIAL
+6.2 CSRM BORROW MATERIAL

-Borrow material required for the levee features of CSRM will be acquired commercially, rather than obtained from a borrow area under Federal control.
+Borrow material required for the earthen levee features of CSRM will be acquired commercially, rather than obtained from a borrow area under Federal control.
 The costs associated with the acquisition of the borrow material will be a construction cost, and the NSF will not be eligible for LERRD crediting for these costs.
-If this plan is altered during PED, the NFS must acquire necessary easements and environmental clearances for any proposed borrow area under existing federal control.
+If this plan is altered during PED, the NFS must acquired necessary easements and environmental clearances for any proposed borrow area under existing federal control.